API Reference#

 - Return type:

-- convert_cells_batch(cells: list[GridCell], target_system: str, target_precision: int | None = None, method: str = 'centroid') list[GridCell | list[GridCell]][source]#
+- convert_cells_batch(cells: list[GridCell], target_system: str, target_precision: int | None = None, method: str = 'centroid') list[GridCell | list[GridCell]][source]

 Convert multiple grid cells to another system.

-- create_conversion_table(source_system: str, target_system: str, bounds: tuple, source_precision: int | None = None, target_precision: int | None = None, method: str = 'centroid') DataFrame[source]#
+- create_conversion_table(source_system: str, target_system: str, bounds: tuple[float, float, float, float], source_precision: int | None = None, target_precision: int | None = None, method: str = 'centroid') DataFrame[source]

 Create a conversion table between two grid systems for a given area.